tmobile/codeless/README.md

 There are five components under <INSTALL_ROOT>.
 This five components build as a jar file to run a codeless test suites.

-> /codeless_core: defines core components of framwork.
+> /codeless_core: defines core components of framwork common for both other modules defined below.

 > /codeless_ui: defines different components that generates selenium ui automation test steps.

 > /codeless_service:  defines different components that are needed for API automation testing.

-> /codeless_test: this module is a gateway that interacts both with codeless_ui/service modules.
+> /codeless_test: this module is a interacts both with codeless_ui/service modules to run the automation test.

 > /selenium_action: defines different selenium page actions that are supported by the framework.